Ecosystem-Planning-and-Restoration/SDAMs_public/README.md

 # Streamflow Duration Assessment Methods (SDAMs) Application

 ## Project Description
 The application allows users to input field data that is specific to the SDAM region.
-Afer inputting the field data, users can run a random forest model to predict the streamflow duration of their assessed stream.
+After inputting the field data, users can run a random forest model to predict the streamflow duration of their assessed stream.
 Users can generate a PDF report of their inputted metrics, the stream classification, and representatitve photos.

 # Disclaimer